Mitch-Shehorn/midi-bassline-generator/README.md

 -Generates midi files for synth bass lines based on user set parameters.

--The app is available in the .output folder.
+-The app is available in the .output folder (may not be current version).

 -Currently the midi files are saved to the desktop.